 Source: Influencer.in

 Kofluence has recently released its Annual Research Report for 2023-24 which explores the ever-changing world of influencers in India.
 The report is accompanied by an infographic that presents important findings, classifying influencers into four categories: Celebrities, Mega, Macro, and Micro.
-The infographic also highlights the trends and patterns that have shaped the influencer landscape in 2024.
+The infographic also highlights the trends and patterns that have shaped the influencer landscape.

 With 86% of influencers in India anticipating a significant increase in their income over the next two years and 77% already experiencing income growth in the past two years, the outlook for influencers in India is promising.
 Additionally, most influencers work fewer than 10 hours a week, a stark contrast to their counterparts abroad who may work up to 39 hours.
 Moreover, 12% of influencers in India earn between INR 1 and 10 lakhs, indicating a lucrative earning potential.